Could ashwagandha help you manage stress? Read on for the health benefits and risks of this Ayurvedic adaptogen.

 It can boost sexual function in women, and can also help to control fibroids.
 (22, 23) Animal studies also show it might address hormone instability and imbalance in PCOS (polycystic ovarian syndrome), which is a leading cause of infertility in women.
 (24)

-Ashwagandha is also helpful for menopause and the host of unpleasant symptoms that can come along with.
-It can help to regulate hormone balance, leading to a decrease in things like hot flashes, anxiety, irritability, sleep problems, and mood swings.
+Ashwagandha is also helpful for menopause and the host of accompanying unpleasant symptoms.
+It can help to regulate hormone balance, reducing hot flashes, anxiety, irritability, sleep problems, and mood swings.
 (25)

 Cautions for Ashwagandha and Who Should Avoid It

 Ashwagandha shows promise for numerous stress and hormone-related conditions, but that still doesn’t mean it’s right for everyone.

 Since ashwagandha is a nightshade, there is a chance for sensitivity in individuals who react poorly to other Solanaceae foods.
 However, a supplement contains much less than a dietary source of nightshade, so it’s not always clinically contraindicated.

 As mentioned above, ashwagandha can boost low thyroid function and modulate the immune system, two factors that make it an effective way to address certain chronic or autoimmune disorders.